If you are not in the Big Four of accounting firms, you need to work hard to build credibility for your services.

 People already know about Deloitte, Ernst & Young, KPMG, but not all businesses have the budget to work with them.
 So there’s a need for you to become visible in search engines and reach your target companies when they seek help.

-Our today’s article is dedicated to SEO for accountants and we will discuss how to optimize your accounting website for search engines.
+Our today’s article is dedicated to SEO for accountants and tax preparers and we will discuss how to optimize your CPA website content for search engines.

 #1 Your main keywords, your site/meta descriptions

-Once your accounting website is live, the first info you should provide is through the site description.
+Once your accounting website is live, the first info you should provide for CPA SEO purposes is through the site description.
 There you should mention what services you offer, where you are based, and mention the benefit of working with you.

 Here’s the site description of Raben CPA, a CPA firm in Las Vegas: